-The TOE in this ST is conformant to TOE type in the PP. It's a java card plateforme.
-The security problem definition of this ST consistent with Security problem definition of the PP as it's taken from the [4].
+The TOE in this ST is conformant to TOE type in the PP. It's a java card platform.

+The security problem definition of this ST consistent with Security problem definition of the PP as it's taken from the [5].

-All threats defined in the [4] are present in the ST. Two elemets are added but they are not in contradiction with [4] SPD:
+All threats defined in the [5] are present in the ST. Two elements are added but they are not in contradiction with [5] SPD:

-1- T.CONFIGURATION The attacker try to observe or modify configuration information exchanged between the TOE and its environnment.
+1- T.CONFIGURATION The attacker tries to observe or modify configuration information exchanged between the TOE and its environnment.